1. Nepotism and Altruism in Belding’s Ground Squirrels

 [q] Self-sacrificing behavior that reduces one organism’s fitness while increasing the fitness of others in the population is called[hangman].

 [q]Sherman’s study of alarm calls in ground squirrels found (among other things) that [hangman] squirrels were much less likely to emit alarm calls than were [hangman].
-That’s because the calls are examples of [hangman]: behavior that benefits close relatives.
+That’s because the calls are examples of [hangman] (begins with an “n”): behavior that benefits close relatives.

 [q]Nepotism can be explained through [hangman] selection, a phenomenon that is closely related to the idea of [hangman] fitness.

 [q]The idea of kin selection works like this.
 I share approximately [hangman] of my genes with each of my siblings and an [hangman] of my genes with each of my cousins.
 Therefore, behavior in which I risk myself to save [hangman] siblings or [hangman] cousins will increase the frequency of my genes in my gene [hangman ].

 [q]The concept of inclusive fitness has been modeled by the equation rB>C, also known as Hamilton’s Rule.
 In this expression, “r” is the coefficient of [hangman].
 “C” is the [hangman] of the behavior to the altruist, and “B” is the [hangman] the altruistic behavior will have for its recipients.

 [q]There are two ways for inclusive fitness to work.
 1) Relatives must live in [hangman] proximity to one another.
 In that scenario, helping those around me helps my [hangman], increasing the representation of my [hangman] in the gene pool.
 Alternatively, there must be a mechanism by which I can recognize my [hangman], allowing me to direct my altruistic behavior towards them.
 In both cases, altruism is really [hangman].

 4. Inclusive Fitness, Eusociality, and Haplodiploidy